 Old Wives’ Tale No. 1: Eat a Tomato to Help Prevent Sunburn

-, taking 6 milligrams daily of a lycopene supplement from a tomato extract will protect the skin from prolonged exposure to the sun.
+ShutterstockWhile there is truth to this statement, you can’t scarf down a bowl of spaghetti in lieu of applying sunscreen.
+Still, studies show that the lycopene in tomatoes serves as an antioxidant, helping to protect cells from pollution, sun damage, and premature aging.
+According to Michigan Medicine at The University of Michigan, taking 6 milligrams daily of a lycopene supplement from a tomato extract will protect the skin from prolonged exposure to the sun.
 Eating fresh tomatoes is also good for you.
-But for the biggest skin and health boost, cook tomatoes in pasta sauce, pizza or in any of these Taste of Home recipes
+But for the biggest skin and health boost, cook tomatoes in pasta sauce, pizza or in any of these Taste of Home recipes.
+Heating and processing increase lycopene’s benefits by 400 percent.
+And always wear sunscreen.
+You also need to stop believing these food poisoning myths.

 Old Wives’ Tale No. 2: Oats Help Soothe Bug Bites